DAILY DISCIPLINE #96

 Day 10- This may mean that we don't participate in the ways of the culture we live in.

-Day 11- There might be things that we cannot do as opposed to what everyone else is doing.
-(This is God' protection of us for He sees the end from the beginning.)
+Day 11- There might be things we cannot do even when everyone else is doing it.
+This is God' protection of us for He sees the end from the beginning.

 Jeremiah 16: 1-4, 5, 8-9

 Day 12- Sometimes God may ask that our life be an "object lesson" for others to see.

 Jeremiah 7:29 / 27:1-11